The John Wesley Fellowship Program

 The expense of the program is more than justified in light of the influence professors have.
 They affect hundreds of future United Methodist ministers during their careers.
 The possibilities for church renewal are exciting!

 From the point of view of the students, the Fellowship program is absolutely necessary.
 The cost of graduate school has skyrocketed.
 Tuition, not counting books, fees, room or board, easily exceeds $15,000 annually.
 By the time students obtain their doctoral degree, debts can surpass $60,000.
 This level of debt is very difficult for modestly paid professors to repay.

 The Harry Denman Fellowship Program

-Candidates interested in the Denman Fellows program should apply using the standard application form on this website for the John Wesley Fellowship, and include a separate one-page description of how your doctoral study is connected to the study and practice of evangelism.
+Candidates interested in the Denman Fellows program apply using the standard application form for the John Wesley Fellowship, and include a separate one-page description of how your doctoral study is connected to the study and practice of evangelism.

 The Christmas Conference

 Each year, present and former John Wesley Fellows gather for personal and professional exchange.
 The undertaking of a doctoral program can be a lonely and grueling experience.
 The Christmas Conference (named in honor of the founding annual conference of American Methodism) helps developing scholars get to know and share ideas with other Fellows.